lightningnetwork/lnd/docs/code_contribution_guidelines.md

   * If a PR only fixes a trivial issue, such as updating documentation on a small scale, fix typos, or any changes that do not modify the code, the commit message should end with `[skip ci]` to skip the CI checks.

+## Sign your git commits

+When contributing to `lnd` please sign your git commits.
+This is easy to do and will help in assuring the integrity of the tree.

+### How to sign your commits?

+Provide the `-S` flag (or `--gpg-sign`) to git commit when you commit your changes, for example

+    git commit -m "Commit message" -S

+Optionally you can provide a key id after the -S option to sign with a specific key.

+### What if I forgot?

+You can retroactively sign your previous commit using --amend, for example

+    git commit -S --amend

+If you need to go further back, you can use the interactive rebase command with 'edit'.
+Replace HEAD~3 with the base commit from which you want to start.

+    git rebase -i HEAD~3

+Replace 'pick' by 'edit' for the commit that you want to sign and the rebasing will stop after that commit.
+Then you can amend the commit as above.
+Afterwards, do

+    git rebase --continue

+As this will rewrite history, you cannot do this when your commit is already merged.
+In that case, too bad, better luck next time.

+If you rewrite history for another reason - for example when squashing commits - make sure that you re-sign as the signatures will be lost.

+### How to check if commits are signed?

+Use git log with show-signature,

+    git log --show-signature

 ## Code Spacing